About the course

 The fees for this course are charged on a modular basis.
 You will pay one programme or registration fee and an additional fee for each module studied.
 The registration fee is split into four instalments, which are due at or before the beginning of each year of study.
 This MSc can be undertaken in a minimum of two and a maximum of four years and all instalments will be due regardless of duration of study.
 Students must complete ten modules, together with a masters'-level project and dissertation.
 The cost of the project module is included in the MSc registration fee.
 Extension fees will apply at £100 per term beyond the four years.

-Fees for the 2016-17 academic year (up to and including Trinity Term 2017 intake)
+Fees for the 2019-20 academic year

 Fee per module